 And it is some very mighty clash indeed.

 Whilst complexity reigns supreme, The Walk nonetheless impresses with these crystal clear passages of darkest metal.
 Sometimes almost too perfectly arranged to be really credible in a genre that prides itself in excesses of lo-fi madness.
 Smartly executed guitar work co-exists with an almost eclectic drum offering that only lives to receive the rasps to make everything complete.

-On top, Second To Sun serve their fare on a thorny bed of exquisite intensity that already gets a lot of old-school credit in Black Lines, the # 2 on the track list.
+On top, Second To Sun serve their fare on a thorny bed of exquisite intensity that already gets a lot of old-school credit in Black Lines, the # 2 on the tracklist.
 Or in terrors like New World Order.
 Only that they start goofing about with some sort of otherworldly interlude in the middle of the track.
-That one really won them the unholy nerd award of present day Black Metal.
+That one really won them the unholy nerd award of present-day Black Metal.

 In the end, the Russian boys from Second to Sun really dug deep into this chest of unholy goodies.
-The Walk almost serves as a study how Black Metal can be deployed in an artful way.
+The Walk almost serves as a study as to how Black Metal can be deployed in an artful way.
 To the contrary of the myriad of records out there that just wail about the scenery to no end.

 The Walk contains only the best elements Black Metal has to offer.
 The band managed to forge those into some sort of super-strong and multi-folded metal offering in a way seldom seen before.
 Like some of them indestructible Japanese swords.
 And we have seen a lot in this darkened world of the hidden underbelly of the metal multiverse.

 Now, with all that out of the way, I can only recommend to consume this record in one piece.
 Preferably at night, with black candles lit to take in the atmosphere.

 And should this disk get onto the list of contenders for the mighty 2018 Top 10 list?
 Damned straight it should.
 Time will tell if it will make it there, though.